alekLukanen/pyDist/README.md

 will need to know is your computers ip address given out by your router.
-It is very important that you use `192.168.0.XXX` for example instead of `127.0.0.1` because when you decide to connect other computers together you will need to know the ip address given out the by router anyways.
+It is very important that you use `192.168.0.XXX` for example instead of `127.0.0.1` because when you decide to connect other computers together you will need to know the ip address given out by your router anyways.

 From the base directory of this repo call